 - Local street art – Kampong Glam is a popular area for couples to look for street art.
-Walls of streets like Victoria Street and Aiwal Street are adorned with colorful murals.
-Many of these are commissioned pieces by local artists and depict various aspects of Arabic culture.
+Colorful murals cover the walls of streets like Victoria Street and Aiwal Street.
+Many of these are pieces by local artists and depict various aspects of Arabic culture.

-- Distinctive architecture – The beautiful architecture of the buildings here hint to the area’s link to Middle Eastern culture.
+- Distinctive architecture – The buildings here hint to the area’s link to Middle Eastern culture.
 You’ll see this influence in simple landmarks like Sultan Gate, or in large-scale buildings like Sultan Mosque.